For Your Trust, I Thank You

 right over wrong

-Go back and give voice to the cultivation
+Go back and give voice to a new paradigm of masculinity

 Regardless of his ethnicity, creed, hue, and sexuality